 This question is an opportunity to demonstrate your knowledge of professional boundaries.
-Start by giving a brief definition of what 'management' means to you, but this is an opportunity to demonstrate your knowledge of professional boundaries.
-While managers are part of a team, you'll need to show employers how you maintain a professional distance, while still remaining on good terms with those who you manage, using your past experience.
+Start by giving a brief definition of what 'management' means to you and then demonstrate to employers how you maintain a professional distance, while still remaining on good terms with those who you manage, using your past experience.

 Managers who work too independently risk isolating themselves from their team, but those who are too friendly may undermine their own authority.
 Illustrate how you strike a balance between these two approaches.

 How do you motivate a team?

 One approach won't fit all when trying to motivate different team members, so when asking this question recruiters are looking for an understanding of how different personalities and working styles make up a team.

 Give specific examples of how you get to know a team and how you assess each person's strengths.
 Explain how you use positive reinforcement and recognition to motivate employees and encourage them to achieve company goals.

 Tell me about a time you dealt with a difficult employee.

 Dealing with difficult or underperforming employees is an inevitable part of any manager's job.
 This question is designed to uncover how you approach and handle conflict and how effectively you solve problems.
 Demonstrate a range of skills, including listening, communication and problem solving.

 Use the STAR (situation, task, action, result) method to frame your example to make sure you deliver a comprehensive answer.
 Don't just describe the problem, explain the action you took to resolve it and the impact this had on the employee and the wider team.

 If you don't have much professional experience in this area you could use an example of dealing with a difficult colleague in a part-time job or an underperforming team member on a sports team.